La Néréide

 This season, La Néréide release their second album, Le coeur et la raison, on Alpha Classics — a showcase of motets and vocal trios by Lully and Lalouette accompanied by original forces; organ, viola de gamba and archlute.
 They present Le coeur et la raison live in Avignon, Froville and Saint-Michel-en-Thiérache.

-Additional projects include A Chloris, a programme of Rameau, Fauré and Piaff which they performed in a local tour with Holland Baroque Society, and Les petites filles sages - an a cappella programme with music by Caplet, Poulenc and Duruflé, presented at Kiosque Pulsations Bordeaux and upcoming in Saint-Denis and Evian.
+Additional projects include A Chloris, a programme of Rameau, Fauré and Piaff which they performed in a local tour with Holland Baroque Society, and Les petites filles sages - an a cappella programme with music by Caplet, Poulenc and Duruflé, presented at Kiosque Pulsations Bordeaux and upcoming in Saint-Denis.

 The trio connected while studying at Haute École de musique de Genève and chose the name La Néréide as a reference to the mythical water sirens, les Néréides, keeping the singular form to represent their unity as an ensemble.